 The Foundation uses its funds to fulfill its broad purposes defined above.
-Depending on the availability of funds, it reimburses entry fees to USFSA competitions (i.e., Regional, Sectional and Junior Nationals) and provides honoraria for entrants in the U.S. National Championships and foreign competitions.
-It has also contributed to other competitive events sponsored by the USFSA, including the synchronized skating Easterns competition for adult skaters.
+Depending on the availability of funds, it reimburses entry fees to USFS competitions (i.e., Regional, Sectionals) and provides honoraria for gold medal winners of the U.S. National Championships and the World Championships.
+It has also contributed to other competitive events sponsored by the USFS, including the synchronized skating and the USFS Adult Figure Skating Championships.

-The Foundation receives its funding from direct gifts and grants, the net proceeds from exhibitions, a share of the proceeds from competitions held at SCW, from its Used Skate Consignment sales, and from various fund raising projects.
-For further information, please leave a message in the SCW Foundation's mailbox or go to www.neighborhoodlink.com/org/scwf/.
+The Foundation receives its funding from direct gifts and grants, the net proceeds from exhibitions, in memoriam gifts, from its Used Skate Consignment sales, and from various fund raising projects.
+The Foundation also receives money restricted for one skater or group (i.e. Special Olympics).
+For further information, contact the SCW Foundation President.